-Yes, they can be added if they are full compliance with Safe Play and the Youth Protection Policies and Procedures for USTA Jr. Team Tennis.
+Yes, they can be added if they are full compliance with Safe Play and the Youth Protection Policies and Procedures for USTA Junior Team Tennis.

-Yes, they can be changed if they are in full compliance with Safe Play and the Youth Protection Policies and Procedures for USTA Jr. Team Tennis.
+Yes, they can be changed if they are in full compliance with Safe Play and the Youth Protection Policies and Procedures for USTA Junior Team Tennis.

-You will be required to affirm that you have successfully read the Youth Protection Policies and Procedures for USTA Jr. Team Tennis prior to being able to submit the background screen application through NCSI.
+You will be required to affirm that you have successfully completed the online training module as well as read the Youth Protection Policies and Procedures for USTA Junior Team Tennis prior to being able to submit the background screen application through NCSI.

-These individuals will be required to have read the Youth Protection Policies and Procedures for USTA Jr. Team Tennis and have been cleared through the USTA Background Screen prior to participating in the 2013 National Championships.
+These individuals will be required to have successfully completed the online training module, have read the Youth Protection Policies and Procedures for USTA Junior Team Tennis and have been cleared through the USTA Background Screen prior to participating in the 2013 National Championships.

 The only way to validate this information is by going to usta.com/safeplay and looking up individuals manually on the Background Screening Results page.

-32. Does a coordinator/coach/manager who has taken a background screen with the USTA Section for Jr. Team Tennis need to complete another background screen?
+31. Does a coordinator/coach/manager who has taken a background screen with the USTA Section for Junior Team Tennis need to complete another background screen?

-33. What does a coordinator/coach/manager for Jr. Team Tennis need to do if they have already taken the background screen as a USTA official, trainer or volunteer through NCSI?
+33. What does a coordinator/coach/manager for Junior Team Tennis need to do if they have already taken the background screen as a USTA official, trainer or volunteer through NCSI?

 For all questions related to the background screen system, please contact: